 Now in my short life I had already moved around quite a bit.
 My dad is Iranian, my mom is Swedish, and my dad’s employment had sent us around the world a lot.
 I was pretty used to it by then, but this time I was so settled where I lived that it came as a shock and a big disappointment.
 I had lived in Washington for the longest period of anywhere at the time, which was for about five years.
-I had friends and pets that I would miss.
+And I would miss my pets and friends.
 We had two dogs, one a mixed Labrador Retriever and the other a mixed German Shepard; and we had four cats, three black ones and one orange one.

 I was going to a country where I wouldn’t be able to speak the language.
 My dad would be working with refugees, but none of us spoke Turkish.
 All I wanted at the time was to stay where I was and not change anything at all.